token-tricksters/deep-learning-nlp/README.md

 ## Contributing

 The project involves the creation of software and documentation to be released under an open source licence.
-This licence is the Apache License 2.0, which is a permissive licence that allows the use of the software for commercial purposes.
+This license is the Apache License 2.0, which is a permissive licence that allows the use of the software for commercial purposes.
 The licence is also compatible with the licences of the libraries used in the project.

 To contribute to the project, please follow the following steps: